leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 gnokey add --recover Faucet
 ```

-Gnokey will ask you to provide a mnemonic for the keypair.
-Put in the following mnemonic:
+`Gnokey` will ask you to provide a mnemonic for the keypair.
+The following mnemonic, which has a pre-mined balance as per `genesis_balances.txt`, found within `gno.land/genesis`, is the phrase for the address called `test1`.

 ```
 source bonus chronic canvas draft south burst lottery vacant surface solve popular case indicate oppose farm nothing bullet exhibit title speed wink action roast